-202. Virginians seeking abortion care are forced to undergo a mandatory ultrasound and then delay their abortion at least 24 hours, unless they live at least 100 miles from the facility where the abortion is to be performed, in which case the delay is reduced to two hours.
+- 208. Virginians seeking abortion care are forced to undergo a mandatory ultrasound and then delay their abortion at least 24 hours, unless they live at least 100 miles from the facility where the abortion is to be performed, in which case the delay is reduced to two hours.
 Va.
 Code Ann. § 18.2-76(B).
-For any patient who lives less than 100 miles from the health center where the abortion is to be performed, this imposes a medically unnecessary trip to obtain the ultrasound.

-203. The combined mandatory ultrasound, 24-hour delay, and two-trip requirements have no legitimate justification and offer no benefits, health-related or otherwise.
-Indeed, the statute itself acknowledges that the 24-hour delay is medically unnecessary, as it exempts patients who live at least 100 miles from their procedure location from the 24-hour requirement.
+For any patient who lives less than 100 miles from the health center where the abortion is to be performed, this imposes a medically unnecessary trip to obtain the ultrasound. - 209.
+The combined mandatory ultrasound, 24-hour delay, and two-trip requirements have no legitimate justification and offer no benefits, health-related or otherwise.
+Indeed, the statute itself acknowledges that the 24-hour delay is medically unnecessary, as it exempts patients who live at least 100 miles from their procedure location from the 24-hour requirement. - 210.
+Virginia does not impose any such two-trip mandatory delay on any other procedures, including medical procedures that pose far greater risks than abortion, including other reproductive healthcare procedures like vasectomy.
+This arbitrary requirement provides no benefit to patient health and safety.